MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/usage-monitoring.md

 For more information, see [Rate and usage limits](../../integrate/concepts/rate-limits.md).

 > [!NOTE]
-> If you want to see usage from an audit perspective, please see [Access, export, and filter audit logs](../../organizations/audit/azure-devops-auditing.md).
-This view does not include TSTUs but does have 90s of retention.
+> To view usage from an audit perspective, see [Access, export, and filter audit logs](../../organizations/audit/azure-devops-auditing.md).
+This view does't include TSTUs, but does have 90s of retention.

 ## View usage

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).